(Note: for clarity, some listings have been grouped by topic rather than by date)

 June 30, 1998

-CRI cover story, More Than A Parenting Ministry published.
+Christian Research Institute cover story, More Than A Parenting Ministry published.
 Summary from 11-page article:

 The programs mix sound parenting advice with highly disputable ideas, but this does not fully account for the controversy.
 GFI has provoked unprecedented public censure from Christian leaders because, although it is not a cult, it has consistently exhibited a pattern of cultic behavior, including Scripture twisting, authoritarianism, exclusivism, isolationism, and physical and emotional endangerment.

 The article also presented evidence that the Ezzos tend to attack anyone who criticizes or questions to them.